AcidAlchamy/Acids-SportTorrent-Renamer/README.md

 _(i.e, https://thesportsdb.com/league/4380 - "4380" is the League ID for the NHL)_

 I will refresh the Data folder every few days.

+For Sport Torrents, the most consistent naming convention to follow was provided by this [twitter account @SportTorrents](https://twitter.com/SportTorrents); this made the job of making a Renamer much "easier".